LAFemTech/lafemtech.github.io/index.md

 # Welcome to the LA Women's Tech Guide!

 This is a community project and we welcome any positive input, contributions, or support!
 This is currently in progress - major changes to the design, layout, and information available are pending.

-Please contact us if there is a website or resource that should be added to this list.
+Please contact us at <lafemtech@gmail.com> if there is a website or resource that should be added to this list, or check us out on [Github](https://github.com/LAFemTech/lafemtech.github.io) and submit a Pull Request!
 Exclusions or omissions are not intentional!

 This page is particularly focused on groups with an LA presence.
 More information on national and international resources is available on the [resources](/resources) page.